Church of God in Christ, Mennonite: 2016 lawsuit and allegations

-2022 Allegations by Mennonite Abuse Prevention List
+2022 allegations by Mennonite Abuse Prevention List

 On August 2, 2022, a nonprofit called Mennonite Abuse Prevention published a report alleging how sexual abuse allegations are handled in the church.
 This report alleges, in a series of cases, that there was clergy misconduct including failures to report abuse and cases where victims were discouraged from reporting abuse to police.
 The allegations claim that, as part of the settlement of the 2016 lawsuit, every congregation explored local mandatory reporting laws and declared that their congregations would now comply.
 The allegations further claim that, that same year, court records show that ministers at the Gospel Mennonite Church congregation in Almena, Wisconsin were notified that Leslie Toews, a member at the congregation, had sexually abused a 13-year-old girl for about a year, and claim that this abuse was not reported.
 The allegations claim that the alleged perpetrator arranged to speak with detectives four years later, in 2021.
 MAP claims that church policy documents shared with them show that church members, including school teachers, are required by law to report directly to authorities, are required to report abuse to clergy, who then investigate and make a judgement call with regard to whether the abuse should be reported to authorities.

-The Purge of the 1970s (The New Way)
+The purge of the 1970s (The New Way)

 Economic trends in the 1970s led to an increasing rate of non compliant members, in addition to some members who began to question the doctrine of the "one true church."
 Church discipline concerns led to a "new way" of dealing with non-conforming members.
 Church leadership began the process of interviewing every member of every congregation around the conference.
 This new method was referred to as "paneling", which led to number of members who were disciplined and excommunicated.
-The practice of interviewing, excommunicating former members, known as The Avoidance, is still practiced and is an official Conference Decision(policy).
+The practice of excommunicating former members, known as The Avoidance, is still practiced and is an official Conference Decision (policy).